 Jon Jimmerson is an experienced pedal steel guitarist who has over decade of professional steel playing under his belt.
+JJ is currently playing utility (pedal steel and guitar) for Larry Fleet.
 If you are an artist looking to hire a steel guitar to record on your next album, track, demo, and song, let JJ know.
 Whether it be country, rock, americana, R&B, singersongwriter, jazz, classical, bluegrass, etc. Jon can record steel guitar for all different genres and sounds.
+In addition to being on the road with Larry Fleet, Jon has shared the stage with many artists such as Marti Frederiksen, Neon Union, Jimmie Allen, Carrie Underwood, etc.

 Steel guitar can be exactly what you need on your record.
 Most people are very familiar with the sound even if they don't know what a pedal steel is.
 Genre wise, you can fit it into any genre.
 Examples of some country players would be- Paul Franklin, Doug Jernigan, Tommy White, Loyd Green, Buddy Emmons, etc. Some great examples of rock and r &b players would be- Russ Pahl, Robert Randolph, Jerry Douglas, etc. Steel guitar is also widely used in Americana, Folk, Bluegrass, Singersongwriter, Jazz, and many more genres.
 Make sure that you have pedal steel on your next track/ album.